AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-01.md

 # Chirper: Move over X, the bird is back!

-We will be creating a very basic X style micro-blogging application, but keeping it to the basics... text only!
+We will be creating a very basic X (formerly twitter) style micro-blogging application, but keeping it to the basics... text only!

 Because we used the Laravel installer, we have already got a basic Laravel application running.